 By using a salt that is thicker than the holes you poke in the pork belly, you can capitalize on the moisture the salting brings without oversalting it.
 Many recipes advise an initial bake with rock salt and then “peeling off the salt cover” before its final pass through the oven.

-3. Get creative with your marinade.
+3. Get creative with your marinade

 The pork belly is your canvas!
 You could take it the Chinese route we described above or how about a Latin spin?
-Use lime juice, cilantro, paprika, and cumin for wonderfully rich pork belly that would be to die for in tacos.
+Use lime juice, cilantro, paprika, and cumin for a wonderfully rich pork belly that would be to die for in tacos.
 Or why not take it a more traditionally American route?
 Worcestershire sauce, salt, pepper, and BBQ?
 Or why not toss in some hot chili peppers to give it a kick?
 Get experimenting!
 That’s half the fun.

 Small bites of pork belly go a long way in any dish.
 This cut is so rich and tasty that large pieces can be a bit overwhelming.
 Cut small and let your guests determine how much they’d like!

-5. Serve it alongside something light.
+5. Serve it alongside something light

 And since the pork belly can be a bit heavy, it’s really nice to serve it alongside something light and acidic like a lemony arugula salad or fresh vegetables.